-We are the people who are here, day or night, 24/7, to answer the calls from those who are reaching out for help.
-Callers may have simple questions, or they may be in crisis.
-Either way, with more than 200 volunteers answering nearly 50,000 calls a year, we provide an integral, important and vital service in the community.
+We are the people who are here 24/7 to answer calls from those who are reaching out for help.
+Regardless of their issue, individuals are welcome to call our confidential, non-judgmental and open-minded telephone lines to talk about what they're facing in their lives.
+Sometimes, callers have simple questions or they may be in a mental health crisis that requires more attention.
+No matter what the nature of each call might be, the Distress Centre has approximately 200 volunteers answering over 50,000 calls a year, thus providing an integral, important and vital service in our community.

-Our Volunteer Crisis Line Responders.
+The people who are answering our phone lines - our wonderful volunteer responders.
 We couldn't do what we do without them.
-Although they come from all walks of life, they do have some things in common - they give not only their time, but themselves.
-Patient, understanding and giving, Distress Centre volunteers are trained to listen, talk through concerns or provide community resource information.
-In other words, whatever is needed, our volunteers are there.
+Although they come from all walks of life, they do have something in common - their desire to be there for those who need someone to turn to.
+Patient, understanding and giving, Distress Centre volunteers are trained to listen, talk through concerns and provide appropriate community resources.
+In other words, our volunteers are there for whatever is needed.

-We provide training, not only for our own volunteers, but for other groups as well, including colleges and universities, social service agencies, businesses, government departments and police staff.
-Our professional trainers, renowned for their expertise and knowledge, have trained on topics as diverse as conflict management, communication skills, stress management, suicide prevention, crisis intervention and more.
+We provide training, not only for our own volunteers, but for other groups as well, including colleges, universities, social service agencies, businesses, government departments and first responders.
+Our professional trainers, renowned for their expertise and knowledge, have trained on topics as diverse as conflict management, communication skills, stress management, suicide prevention and intervention, crisis intervention and more.